ZhihanX/Iris-Flower-Wine-Quality-Prediction/README.md

 Pipeline picture:
 ![image](https://github.com/ZhihanX/Wine-quality/assets/114545801/1d65de66-052a-42ee-a078-51a04ece7844)

+## 1.2 Steps and Explanation

 First of all, we create a new environment via HOPSWORKS, Modal and Hugging face.
 Both the latter use the API_KEY from Hopsworks.
-Then we run Serverless Machine Learning pipeline with Iris Flower Dataset.
-As for Iris Flower Dataset, we want to predict the variety, given the length and width of the petal and sepal.
-And classify Iris Flowers with K-Nearest Neighbor algorithm.
-We have four files for the pipeline, we run "iris-eda-and-backfill-feature-group.ipynb" firstly to get some basic information of Iris.csv and do some precessing works and then we upload it to Hopsworks.
+Then we run the Serverless Machine Learning pipeline with Iris Flower Dataset.
+As for the Iris Flower Dataset, we want to predict the variety, given the length and width of the petal and sepal.
+And classify Iris Flowers with the K-Nearest Neighbor algorithm.
+We have four files for the pipeline, we run "iris-eda-and-backfill-feature-group.ipynb" first to get some basic information about Iris.csv and do some precessing works and then we upload it to Hopsworks.
 We run "iris-feature-pipipeline-daily.py" secondly which will generate a new synthetic flower randomly based on our dataset via Modal to train the model.
 And we run the "iris-training-pipeline.ipynb" thirdly to download the features and labels, get the model with KNN and upload it.
 Finally, we run "iris-batch-inference-pipeline.py" to do prediction and upload our classification pictures, prediction table and confusion matrix.

 After all these, we complete a good pipeline and we can run "Iris UI app.py" which includes the Gradion UI on Hugging Face Space and we can input and feature number we want to predict.
 Also, we can download the logs we update and show them all together on Hugging face with "Iris Monitor UI app.py"

+# Task2: Wine Quality Classification
+## 2.1 Requirements for Task2
-Task2: In Task2, our tasks are:
+In Task2, our tasks are:

 1) Write a feature pipeline notebook that registers the wine quality dataset as a Feature Group with Hopsworks.